bnp-info/library/_posts/1972-01-30-bob-bob-bobs-website.md

 visit: "https://bob.com"
 ---
 (01/30/1972 Bob, Bob)
-This is a cool site by Bob
+This is just a test page